dtcooper/tomato/docs/client.md

       * Universal [AppImage](https://appimage.org/) format
           * `.AppImage` file: [:material-download: x86_64 (64-bit)](https://github.com/dtcooper/tomato/releases/download/preview-build/tomato-client-preview-linux_amd64.AppImage) _only_

-          * To run using an AppImage, do the following on whatever Linux :simple-linux: distribution you're using,
+          * To run using an AppImage, do the following on whatever Linux :material-linux: distribution you're using,

             ```bash